The Q&A’s below are intended to help explain the details of the Cleveland State University (CSU) tobacco free campus policy.

 Members of the campus community who see individuals using tobacco on the CSU campus are asked to inform these individuals politely that CSU policy prohibits tobacco use anywhere on campus grounds.
-Tobacco free campus palm cards with CSU’s tobacco free campus messaging will be available for handout to anyone observed using tobacco products on the campus.
-Faculty and staff who do not feel comfortable approaching someone violating the policy should contact the administrator in charge of the nearest building or a security officer.
+CSU Tobacco free campus cards with CSU’s tobacco free campus messaging are available at VikeHealth & Well Being Office for handout to anyone observed using tobacco products on the campus.
 We expect all members of the campus community to treat each other with dignity and respect, support each other, and embrace a spirit of having a healthy living, learning, and working environment.

 If I chose to, what should I say to someone I see violating the tobacco free campus policy?

 The following are suggested scripted messages others are encouraged to say when encountering someone using tobacco on campus.